-Objective 3.5: Build a More Sustainable and Resilient Black Point
+Objective 3.6: Build a More Sustainable and Resilient Black Point (cont'd)

-Improve coordination and collaboration with the Town of East Lyme in the areas of emergency preparedness and disaster preparedness.
+Actions: Responsible Entity Priority Improve coordination and collaboration with the Town of East Lyme in the areas of emergency and disaster preparedness.
 Board of Governors, Town Liaison High Consider installation of an emergency generator at the Clubhouse in order to enhance its utility in emergency situations.
 Consider working with the Town of East Lyme on potential grant funding opportunities.
 Board of Governors Medium Work with the Town to install emergency evacuation route signs.
 Town Liaison Low Plan for storm impacts and response as part of coastal infrastructure investments.
 Board of Governors Ongoing